DLopez6877/pig-latin/README.md

 * if the first consonants include "qu" move the "u" along with the "q". -- squeel, queen -- eelsquay, eenquay
 * words beginning with "y", treat "y" as a consonant.
 * for sentences break down each individual word
+* do nothing to words that start with non-alphabetical characters -- 8ball -- 8ball

 ## Technologies Used